Deep Joint Source-Channel Coding for Image Transmission with Visual Protection: Introduction

 The rest of this paper is organized as follows.
-Section II presents related work on deep joint source-channel coding, perceptual image encryption, and image transformation.
+Section II presents related work on deep joint source-channel coding and image protection.
 Then, the proposed method is presented in Section III.
-In Section IV, the proposed method is evaluated on datasets with low resolution and high resolution, respectively.
-Visual security of the proposed is evaluated by ciphertext only attacks in Section V. Finally, Section VI concludes this paper.
+In Section IV, the proposed method is evaluated on datasets with low resolution and high resolution.
+Finally, Section V concludes this paper.